-- Check Allow users to send mail notification for shared files enables users to send an email notification to every Nextcloud user that the file is shared with. - Check Exclude groups from sharing to prevent members of specific groups from creating any file shares in those groups.
+- Check Exclude groups from sharing to prevent members of specific groups from creating any file shares in those groups.
 When you check this, you'll get a dropdown list of all your groups to choose from.
-Members of excluded groups can still receive shares, but not create any

-• Check Allow username autocompletion in share dialog to enable auto-completion of Nextcloud usernames.
+Members of excluded groups can still receive shares, but not create any. - Check Allow username autocompletion in share dialog to enable auto-completion of Nextcloud usernames. - Check Show disclaimer text on the public link upload page to set and show a disclaimer text on public links with hidden file lists.